leanprover/theorem_proving_in_lean/inductive_types.rst

 The results of these definitions are essentially the same as the ones given earlier in this section.
 Note that in the definition of ``sum``, the annotation ``{}`` refers to the parameters, ``α`` and ``β``.
 As with function definitions, you can use curly braces to specify which arguments are meant to be left implicit.

 A type, like ``prod``, that has only one constructor is purely conjunctive: the constructor simply packs the list of arguments into a single piece of data, essentially a tuple where the type of subsequent arguments can depend on the type of the initial argument.
 We can also think of such a type as a "record" or a "structure".
-In Lean, the keyword ``structure`` can be used to define such an inductive type as well as its projections, at the same time.
+In Lean, the keyword ``structure`` can be used to define such an inductive type, as well as its projections, at the same time.

 .. code-block:: lean